Bort-Millipede/PS2Linux_BrainDump/Software Installation/Kernels/2.4.17_ps2-22/README.md

 ### Kernel Configuration File

 It is recommended that a known-working kernel configuration file be used when building the kernel below.
 The author's latest kernel configuration file is [available here](config-2.4.17_ps2-22).
+All appropriate kernel options outlined throughout this repository should be enabled in this configuration file.

 ## Installing 2.4.17_ps2-22 Kernel Source to Cross-Compiling Environment (as root)